kcoovi/2D-Chess/README.md

 ## Challenges

-- Unresolved issues with piece movement validation.
+- Unresolved issue with piece movement validation.

 ## Prerequisite for Linux and Windows